 In 2011, the United States submitted a specific proposal under Article 25.8 of the SCM Agreement to strengthen and improve the notification procedures of the SCM Committee.
 As noted above, under Article 25.8, any Member may make a written request for information on the nature and extent of a subsidy subject to the requirement of notification.
 Unfortunately, many requests under Article 25.8 have not been answered or are only partially answered orally after significant delay.
 To address this problem, the United States proposed that the SCM Committee establish deadlines for the submission of written answers to Article 25.8 questions and include all unanswered Article 25.8 questions on the bi-annual agendas of the SCM Committee until the questions are answered.
 In 2016, the United States continued to advocate for a revised proposal, which sets out specific deadlines for responses to questions.
 Many Members supported the proposal, while several other Members, such as China, India, South Africa, and Brazil, voiced concerns.
+In recognition of the concern raised by some developing country Members that strict deadlines for responding to 25.8 questions would be overly burdensome, in 2017, the United States submitted a revised proposal that would allow Members to mutually agree to an appropriate timeframe to respond to such questions.
+A Notably, far fewer Members raised concerns with the revised proposal than had previously done so, with only one Member expressing outright opposition.

 The "export competitiveness" of India's textile and apparel sector: Under the SCM Agreement, developing countries receive special and differential treatment with respect to certain subsidy disciplines under Article 27.
 For developing countries listed in Annex VII of the SCM Agreement, which includes India, the general prohibition on export subsidies does not apply until: (1) per capita GNP reaches a designated threshold of \$1,000 per annum, or (2) eight years after the country achieves "export competitiveness" for a particular product.
-Article 27.6 of the SCM Agreement defines export competitiveness as the point when an exported government.
-Some subsidy programs in this notification were first raised in one or more of the counter notifications submitted by the United States.
+Article 27.6 of the SCM Agreement defines export competitiveness as the point when an exported product reaches a share of 3.25 percent of world trade for two consecutive calendar years.
+Export competitiveness is determined to exist either via notification by the Annex VII developing country having reached export competitiveness or on the basis of a computation undertaken by the WTO SCM Committee Secretariat at the request of any Member.